Maintenance of composite structures

 • stepped repairs and bolted repairs.

-This applies only if the licence holder is appropriately trained, assessed as competent and qualified to do the repair, prior to being authorised as a certifying employee.
+This applies only if the licence holder has the appropriately training, and is assessed as competent and qualified to do the repair.
+You must do this before being authorised as a certifying employee.

 Aircraft composite primary structure